lavanya23-8/ML-WebApp-/README.md

 - Secure and lightweight deployment

-- Trained on the Pima Indians Diabetes Dataset...
+- Trained on the Pima Indians Diabetes Dataset..